 Tags: Order Lists

-With today’s orders list, the Texas Supreme Court did not grant any cases for argument or issue any merits decisions.
+With this week’s orders list, the Texas Supreme Court issued opinions in five cases.
+It did not select any new cases for future argument.

 Tags: Order Lists